 Mohawk is a very small village located in the state of New York.
-With a population of 2,628 people and two constituent neighborhoods, Mohawk is the 483rd largest community in New York.
-Much of the housing stock in Mohawk was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 2,551 people and two constituent neighborhoods, Mohawk is the 483rd largest community in New York.
+Mohawk has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Mohawk is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Mohawk is a village of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Mohawk who work in office and administrative support (10.17%), teaching (9.57%), and sales jobs (9.15%).
+Unlike some villages, Mohawk isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Mohawk are a mix of both white- and blue-collar jobs.
+Overall, Mohawk is a village of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Mohawk who work in sales jobs (15.36%), office and administrative support (12.10%), and food service (11.27%).

 Overall, Mohawk’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The most common language spoken in Mohawk is English.
-Other important languages spoken here include Italian and French.
+Other important languages spoken here include Polish and French.